akashkankariya/Hotel_Managment/README.md

 # Hotel_Managment
-This is our first project on git_hub.
+This is my first project on git_hub.
 Project is on hotel managment.